UgonmaAjie/M365-Admin-Projects/Shared Mailbox Setup/Document.md

 #### ✔️ Full Access (Read, and delete emails)
 - Click the mailbox → **Edit members**
-- Add the customer service agents (e.g., Jane, John)
+- Add the customer service agents

 #### ✔️ Send As (Send email as `support@`)
 - Scroll to **Mailbox delegation** → **Send As**